cnoe-io/website/blog/2023-11-06-idp-data-preso/index.md

 There are different approaches to representing entities like Kubernetes objects and cloud resources in Backstage.
 In such context, *platform engineers need to optimize for creation of reliable data*.
 The last thing you as a platform provider want to see happen is to lose trust of end users because you are displaying incorrect information.
 There are however, a number of key decisions to be made when building entity representations in Backstage.
 Particularly:

-1. What gets represented in Backstage and what doesnt
+1. What gets represented in Backstage and what doesn't
-2. How to ensure the Backstage entity offers an accurate representation of its real world counterpart.
+2. How to ensure the Backstage entity offers an accurate representation of its real world counterpart
 3. What establishes the source of truth for an entity

 Embracing GitOps practices, the answer to that last question may sound rather trivial: *GIT, git is obviously the source of truth, since, you know ...
 GitOps!*